jb-santos/svyEffects/README.md

 comparisons* for categorical predictors or *first differences* for continuous predictors) using:

--   for continuous predictors, either the change across the entire range of the variable (by default), or a one-unit or one-standard-deviation change centred on the mean; or
+-   for continuous predictors, the change across the entire range of the variable (by default), or a one-unit or one-standard-deviation change centred on the mean; or
 -   for categorical predictors, all pairwise differences.

 For both predictions and differences, it uses simulation methods (the